pi-star-2025/pi_star/pi_vr.md

 It looks at you — all this plant air

-It creates the feeling of people looking at you
+Creating the feeling of people looking at you

-It’s all from the plants

-Their eyes, green air creating social mirrors
+Mirrors, social green air flashing in your eyes

 ##